circleci/circleci-docs/jekyll/_cci2/orb-author.md

 Author and add [Usage Examples]({{site.baseurl}}/2.0/orb-concepts/#usage-examples) to the `src/examples` directory.

-Usage Examples will not be utilized by the end user i n their CI config, but provide a way for the orb developer to share use-case specific examples or orb usage live on the [Orb Registry](https://circleci.com/orbs/registry/), which users can reference.
+Usage Examples will not be utilized by the end user in their CI config, but provide a way for the orb developer to share use-case specific examples or orb usage live on the [Orb Registry](https://circleci.com/orbs/registry/), which users can reference.

 Each _YAML_ file within this directory will be treated as an orb usage example, with a name which matches its filename.